60th anniversary of the People's Republic of China: Security

 The Sunday Times reported that "thousands of agents will stage a security clampdown exceeding anything seen for the 2008 Olympic Games".
 Police in Beijing and neighbouring provinces were in a heightened state of readiness, with night patrols by armed police lasting from 15 September until the end of the festivities.
 All basements in the city were subject to inspection by police, while some restaurants with roof terraces were not permitted to seat patrons on sides overlooking the street for the duration.
 However, despite the supposed high alert around Beijing, a man armed with a knife killed two people and injured 12 in the heart of Beijing on 17 September.
 Peter Ford of The Christian Science Monitor said that the stabbing incident had been played down locally.
-Following the attacks, however, the knives were removed from sale at some stores such as Wal-Mart and Carrefour.
+Following the attacks, however, knives were removed from sale at some stores such as Walmart and Carrefour.

 Thousands of paramilitary officers were deployed at bridges, road tunnels and other strategic points in the city.
 Residents were warned that if they stepped out onto balconies along the route, they might be shot.
-30,000 people with tickets have been invited to watch the event, but others were encouraged to watch it on television to "avoid complications."
+30,000 people with tickets were invited to watch the event, but others were encouraged to watch it on television to "avoid complications."

 The Times says the authorities engaged counter-terrorist units and informers in districts where Xinjiang Muslims live, placed Tibetan Buddhists under surveillance, and arrested dissidents.
-Peasants coming to the capital to present their grievances as petitions were blocked. while the government ordered the search of all cars entering Beijing.
+Peasants coming to the capital to present their grievances as petitions were blocked, while the government ordered the search of all cars entering Beijing.
 The security drives organised by the Ministry of Public Security in Beijing, as well as neighbouring Hebei, Liaoning, Shandong and Shanxi provinces, the Inner Mongolian Autonomous Region and the Tianjin Municipality was dubbed a "Security Moat" by a senior official.
 The official said the "safety of China's National Day celebrations and stability in Beijing was of overriding importance."
-The Times reported Internet users saying censorship has been tightened: many sites have been blocked, among them Facebook and Twitter; one media analyst said that the authorities upgraded their technology to block free proxy services and were trying to block any free proxy services and VPNs during the week prior to the anniversary.
+The Times reported Internet users claiming censorship had been tightened; many sites had been blocked, among them Facebook and Twitter.
+One media analyst said that the authorities upgraded their technology to block free proxy services and were trying to block any free proxy services and VPNs during the week prior to the anniversary.

 Other security arrangements in place included relocation of mailboxes and newspaper stands along Chang'an Avenue and the closure or restricted opening of some of the hotels along the route (ex. the Beijing Hotel, the Beijing News Plaza Hotel, and the Beijing International Hotel).
 Other hotels on Chang'an Avenue closed guest rooms facing the main road during the celebrations.